nie-ine/inseri/Tutorials/Your scientific publication A-Z/README.md

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/0.%20Introduction/LV6.png" alt="Reduced browser window in Windows mode" width="700"></p>

 <h2>0.1.5.
 Applications in Inseri</h2>
 Since June 2020, the application in Inseri are arranged into the categories, following the logic of the major steps within a research project.
-These steps have been outlined above, at the beginning of introduction.
+These steps have been outlined above, at the beginning of the Introduction.
 Here we shall simply bring together the steps and a group or groups of applications.

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-06/Tutorials/Your%20scientific%20publication%20A-Z/0.%20Introduction/LV7.png" alt="Logic of Inseri Applications" width="700"></p>